The home of the Fox Cubs!

 Hello and welcome to our special page for Nursery, known as the 'Fox Cubs' class!
 The place where children have lots of fun learning through play!

-In Nursery, Miss Harrison is the class teacher, Mrs Rowley, Miss Kean and Mrs Roper are the Early Years Staff who will be working with the children throughout the week.
+In Nursery, Miss Harrison is the class teacher, Mrs Rowley, Mrs Tomlinson, Mrs Newton and Miss Teather are the Early Years Staff who will be working with the children throughout the week.

 We want your child to be happy and to enjoy learning so if you have any questions or concerns please come and see us!